NicolasLagaillardie/mpst_rust_github/artifact.md

 The artifact (after building the docker image) contains

-* The directory `mpst-rust-github`-- a directory containing the source code of the mp-anon tool
+* The directory `mpst_rust_github`-- a directory containing the source code of the mp-anon tool
-  * `mpst-rust-github/examples` -- contains many examples implemented using mp-anon, including all examples reported in Figure 9 and Table 2 in the paper
+  * `mpst_rust_github/examples` -- contains many examples implemented using mp-anon, including all examples reported in Figure 9 and Table 2 in the paper
-  * `mpst-rust-github/scripts` -- the scripts for reproducing the results
+  * `mpst_rust_github/scripts` -- the scripts for reproducing the results
-  * `mpst-rust-github/benches` -- the examples for Figure 9
+  * `mpst_rust_github/benches` -- the examples for Figure 9
 * The directory `scribble-java` that contains the Scribble source code for generating Rust types from Scribble protocols
 * The directory `kmc` that contains the external kmc tool used to verify that mp-anon types written in Rust are compatible